Skip to main content

 Stacey Flegg is our Church of England Redress Scheme expert

 Stacey worked tirelessly to secure me a good outcome.
-I wholeheartedly recommend Winstons solicitors.
+I wholeheartedly recommend Winston solicitors.

 Stacey Flegg, CICA Manager at Winston Solicitors in Leeds

-The Church of England Redress Scheme is due to become available to survivors of physical, sexual emotional, spiritual and psychological abuse, neglect and financial abuse with awards ranging from £5000.00 to £660,000.00.
+The Church of England Redress Scheme is due to become available to survivors of physical, sexual, emotional, spiritual and psychological abuse, neglect and financial abuse with awards ranging from £5,000 to £660,000.

-The Scheme is set to be one of the most generous schemes in terms of redress, in that it aims to offer financial, therapeutic, and emotional support for a wide range of abuse.
+The Scheme is set to be one of the most generous schemes in terms of redress and compensation claims.
+It aims to offer financial, therapeutic, and emotional support for a wide range of abuse.

 Although the Scheme is not yet open to claim against, the Church of England have opened an interim scheme for those in dire need.

-The scheme is anticipated to run as a 4-stage process:
+The Church of England Redress Scheme compensation is anticipated to run as a 4-stage process:

 Stage 2 – aggravating factors will be considered.
 This could include the length of time the abuse took place – At stage 2, the initial award may be doubled.